Hoyasumii/bee-movie/README.md

 Cool.

-I'm picking up a lot of bright yellow, Could be daisies, Don't we n
+I'm picking up a lot of bright yellow, Could be daisies, Don't we ne